Key GOP senators signal that raising age to buy semiautomatic weapons is off the table – KION546

 After a group of four senators talk about the potential deal Monday night, the full Senate GOP conference is scheduled to meet for lunch Tuesday — something that will allow GOP leaders to take the temperature of their conference.
 While Senate Majority Leader Chuck Schumer wants a deal by this week, the two sides still have a number of major disagreements to resolve as they race to cut a deal amid public outcry over mass shootings nationwide.

-The bipartisan negotiators are looking at a handful of changes, including incentivizing states to enact red flag laws, which allow guns to be temporarily taken away from individuals deemed a danger to themselves or others, expanding background checks on gun purchases, bolstering the mental health care system and beefing up school security.
+The bipartisan negotiators are looking at a handful of ideas, including incentivizing states to enact red flag laws, which allow guns to be temporarily taken away from individuals deemed a danger to themselves or others, instituting some changes during the background check process, bolstering the mental health care system and beefing up school security.
 There is also discussion about new regulations on gun trafficking between states and potential new legislation on storing weapons safely at gun owners’ residences.

 Tillis said “right” when asked whether prohibiting 18- to 20-year-olds from purchasing such firearms was off the table, but he was quick to note that lawmakers are exploring how to deal with juvenile records among gun purchasers.
 “That will naturally probably force a period of time — call it a wait period — or however long it takes to actually have that information,” he said.